 System and Solution Architect/Engineering

-These individuals, or cross-disciplinary teams, truly “take a system view” on solution development (SAFe Lean-Agile Principle #2).
+These individuals, or cross-disciplinary teams, take a ‘systems view’ on solution development (SAFe Lean-Agile Principle #2, Apply systems thinking).
 They participate in defining the higher-level functional and Nonfunctional Requirements (NFRs).
-That includes analyzing technical trade-offs, determining the major components and subsystems, and defining the interfaces and collaborations between them.
-They understand the Solution Context and work with the teams, Customers, and Suppliers to help ensure fitness.
+That includes analyzing technical trade-offs, determining the primary components and subsystems, and identifying the interfaces and collaborations between them.
+They understand the Solution Context and work with the teams, Customers, and Suppliers to help ensure fitness for purpose.

-And, of course, SAFe System/Architect Engineers are Lean-Agile Leaders who understand the complexities of large-scale solution development and apply SAFe Lean-Agile principles and practices to address them.
+And, of course, Architect/Engineers are Lean-Agile Leaders who understand the complexities of large-scale solution development and apply SAFe Lean-Agile principles and practices to address them.

-Arch/Eng teams occur at both the Program and Large Solution Levels.
-System Arch/Eng operates mainly in the context of the Agile Release Train, where they work with Agile Teams and provide technical enablement with respect to subsystems and capability areas under the purview of the ART.
-Solution Arch/Eng teams provide technical leadership for evolving architectural capabilities of the entire solution.
+Architect/Engineering teams occur at both the Program and Large Solution Levels.
+System Architect/Engineering operates mainly in the context of the ART, where they work with Agile Teams and provide technical enablement concerning subsystems and capability areas for an ART.
+Solution Architect/Engineering teams provide technical leadership for the evolving architectural capabilities of the entire solution.

-Both involve tight collaboration with business stakeholders, teams, Customers, Suppliers, and third-party stakeholders in defining the technology infrastructure, decomposition into components and subsystems, and the definition of interfaces between subsystems and between the solution and Solution Context.
+Both involve close collaboration with business stakeholders, teams, customers, suppliers, and third-party stakeholders in defining the technology infrastructure, decomposition into components and subsystems, and definition of interfaces between subsystems and between the solution and solution context.

-While providing a general view on solution architecture, they enable those who implement value by empowering them to make local decisions in order to provide a faster flow of value and better economics.
+While providing a general view of solution architecture, Architect/Engineering enables those who implement value by empowering them to make local decisions, allowing a faster flow of work and better economics.

 Architect/Engineering teams are Lean-Agile Leaders who typically have the following responsibilities: